pheus/netbox-aci-plugin/docs/features/tenants.md

 ## Tenant

-A *tenant* in the ACI policy model represents a container for application policies with domain-based access control.
+A *Tenant* in the ACI policy model represents a container for application policies with domain-based access control.
 Tenants can be modeled after customers, organizations, domains, or used to group policies.